The meeting started at 10 am. With a welcome by the Chairman G Sudhir. Prof Amitabh Kundu chaired the first session.

 The Commission should inquire this issue and analyze what is it in the Muslim identity that discriminates

-Muslim OBCs have higher level of poverty and socio economic deprivation than non Muslim OBCs
+Muslim OBCs have higher level of poverty than non Muslim OBCs

-How come we give SC status to Sikhs and Buddhists, as proposed by Post Sachar Committee?
+How come we give SC status to Sikhs and Buddhists?

-The Diversity Committee argued that given the trend of withdrawal of the state from employment, educational and health sectors, reservation in public sector would make limited impact on the wellbeing of the vulnerable communities makes the public sector more and more irrelevant.
+The Diversity Committee argued that withdrawal of the state from employment, educational and health sectors makes the public sector more and more irrelevant

-We need a diversity index….private sector can be brought under comes in with an incentive disincentive system tohat encourages diversity.
-Muslim OBCs can get the benefit of need a sub quota through identification of Maha Backward OBC.
+We need a diversity index….private sector comes in with an incentive system that encourages diversity.
+Muslim OBCs need a sub quota.

-One way to meet the religion based argument is to operationalisetalk of the Diversity Index.
+One way to meet the religion based argument is to talk of the Diversity Index.

 The Ashok Thakur case…there can be reservation in private educational institutions

 Educate the private sector on what diversity means, its not only gender ratios.

 The Indira Sahni case…where reservations should not exceed 50 per cent